Thursday, July 3, 2025

 "I don't know," he replied, shaking his head.
 "They probably rented out the space.
 It is a strange program,"

 The woman's operatic voice spiraled into the air.
 Even though these songs were supposed to have been translated into English, I could not understand a single word, even taking into account the more dramatic singing style.
-The programs only gave summaries of the songs.
-So, knowing that I might be perceived as extremely rude, I ducked my device under the pew and looked up the lyrics on my phone.
-I found a translation - not the scholar/singer's, but it would have to do.
+(The programs only gave summaries.)

 What's more, no one was applauding after any of the songs, possibly because we all felt a little confused by the protocol.
-At one point I just decided to applaud after what I thought was the correct song, and everyone followed suit (sometimes you just need to be that person who starts an applause).
-But a few songs later, the performer herself reprimanded us, "You are applauding at the wrong time.
-Applaud after the _______ song."
-(I still don't remember what the numbers were.)
+When I did decide to start some applause at one point, the performer herself reprimanded us, "You are applauding at the wrong time."

 I glanced around at the magnificent setting of this cathedral and again felt a flash of confusion that this concert would be held in the house of God.